New Zealand says deal on Pacific trade pact needed by mid-year

 Once the United States got involved in the run-up to the presidential election, Washington would be diverted and attention to TPP would diminish, he said.

-TPP would link a dozen Asia-Pacific economies by eliminating trade barriers and harmonising regulations in a pact covering two-fifths of the world economy and a third of all global trade.
+TPP would link a dozen Asia-Pacific economies by eliminating trade barriers and harmonizing regulations in a pact covering two-fifths of the world economy and a third of all global trade.

 Chief negotiators of the TPP countries will meet in Hawaii next month, but Groser could not say if a meeting of ministers was likely in April as Mexico's economy minister asserted this week.